lmigueldf/doc/guide/windows-guide.md

 **Web and Native Development**

 * [msysgit](http://msysgit.github.com/) (> 1.7.10)
-	* The full installer should be used since it contains the `git bash` command prompt that is needed to run `basil` and the commands below.
+	* The full installer should be used since it contains the `git bash` command prompt that is needed to run `devkit` and the commands below.
 THe default options during the installation process will work with the GC Devkit.
 * [Node.js](http://nodejs.org) (> 0.8)
 * [npm](https://npmjs.org/package/windows)
 * [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/)